Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461) - Inigo is a fully voiced khajiit adventuring companion with over 7000 lines of unique dialogue - much of it about you.
 He'll level alongside you and avoid most traps.
 If you're sneaking he won't chatter and he'll whisper if you talk to him.
 He can run out of arrows.
 He's highly skilled in archery, one-handed, and sneak.

 - [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035) - Lucien is a fully voiced Imperial follower with over 5000 lines of immersive, lore-friendly dialogue.
 Though he arrives in Skyrim as a cowardly scholar, he'll gradually gain strength and confidence by your side until he grows into a hero in his own right.

+  > :video_game: If you choose a [character name that Lucien recognizes](https://josephrussellauthor.com/Lucien_Names.html), Lucien's voice lines will refer to you by name and he might even sing a verse about you!

 #### Secondary New Followers